denizd1/numethods/README.md

 A lightweight, from-scratch, object-oriented Python package implementing classic numerical methods.
 **No NumPy / SciPy solvers used**, algorithms are implemented transparently for learning and research.

+## Why this might be useful
+- Great for teaching/learning numerical methods step by step.
+- Good reference for people writing their own solvers in C/Fortran/Julia.
+- Lightweight, no dependencies.
+- Consistent object-oriented API (.solve(), .integrate() etc).

+---

 ## Features

 ### Linear system solvers